Mould mites — could your home be hiding unwelcome guests?

 With the propensity and ability to spread quickly, nipping mould in the house in the bud as quickly as you can is key to removing their presence.

 "Under the right conditions, mould mites can spread incredibly fast," says Georgina Shepherd.
-"A single female can lay around 20-30 eggs each week, and these eggs can hatch within just a few days.
+"A single female can lay around 20-30 eggs per day, and these eggs can hatch within just a few days.
 If the area stays humid, damp and mouldy, the population can grow rapidly."

 The only upside is they do have a short lifespan, says Kristian Nettleship, but if the problem isn't tackled, they could simply keep repopulating.